This program was made possible through a generous donation by the Wisconsin Foresty Initiative Implementation Committee

 font, 1" margins).

-projects that have been funded in the past, please also refer to the
+projects that have been funded in the past, please refer to the

 grant recipient database

-To avoid disqualification and receive full consideration, make sure the minimum criteria for funding summarized in the Quality Assurance Checklist are met.
+To avoid disqualification and receive full consideration, make sure the minimum criteria for funding summarized in the Quality Assurance Checklist (see last page of directions) are met.
 Absence of any starred and bolded item will cause the proposal to be disqualified.